 Open Geospatial Consortium, Inc. OpenGIS ® Web Map Service Version 1.1.1

-The purpose of this memo is to nominate the OpenGIS® Web Map Service Implementation Specification (WMS) for adoption as a NASA Earth Science Data Systems (ESDS) community standard for disseminating views of raster and vector data (“maps”) via the World Wide Web.
-WMS uses HTTP and defines several operations that allow a client to discover the functions a server is capable of providing, request a specific ”map”, and, optionally, request information about individual features shown on a map.
+The purpose of this memo is to nominate the OpenGIS® Web Map Service (WMS) Implementation Specification for adoption as a NASA Earth Science Data Systems (ESDS) community standard for disseminating views of maps derived from raster and vector data via the World Wide Web.
+WMS uses HTTP and defines several operations that allow a client to discover the functions a server is capable of providing, request a specific map, and optionally request information about individual features shown on a map.

 This nomination is for version 1.1.1 of the WMS specification.
 Future installations of WMS should consider use of the most recent version.